ArtHitParade

 Louvre

-• Ingres' "The Turkish Bath," shared in the post, originated as a rectangular canvas from 1852–1859 but was radically reshaped into a circular tondo in 1862 at the artist's age of 82, intensifying its intimate, voyeuristic view of nude women in a harem.
+• Ingres' "The Turkish Bath" originated as a rectangular canvas from 1852–1859 but was radically reshaped into a circular tondo in 1862 at the artist's age of 82, intensifying its intimate, voyeuristic view of nude women in a harem.

 • Drawing from Lady Mary Wortley Montagu's 1717 letters on Ottoman baths, the painting embodies 19th-century Orientalism, recycling figures from Ingres' earlier nudes like "La Grande Odalisque" to idealize European fantasies over authentic Eastern depictions.